raul23/clustering-text/README.rst

 Results of clustering HTML pages
 --------------------------------
 `:information_source:` A random model is also trained on this dataset and its performance is reported.
-This random model only randomly generates the labels for the Wikipedia pages:
+This model randomly generates the labels for the Wikipedia pages:

 .. code-block:: python

    self.labels_ = np.random.randint(0, self.n_clusters, X.shape[0])

+But as they say in the `scikit-learn's tutorial <https://scikit-learn.org/stable/auto_examples/text/plot_document_clustering.html#clustering-evaluation-summary>`_:

+ The homogeneity, completeness and hence v-measure metrics do not yield a baseline with regards to random labeling: this means that depending on the number of samples, clusters and ground truth classes, a completely random labeling will not always yield the same values.

 |